mrismanaziz/Reforestation/README.md

-## Is the pool safe for diving?
-It deep ends.
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.